Jay Heimowitz

 Jay B. Heimowitz (born December 26, 1937) is an American poker player from Bethel, New York.
 Heimowitz was one of the original players to help establish the Mayfair Club as a premier poker house.

 Heimowitz started playing poker for baseball cards at the age of 9.
 He went on to join the U.S. Army; by the time he left the service at age 21, Heimowitz had won approximately $10,000 playing against his fellow servicemen.

 Heimowitz used this money to invest in a beer company, which he later sold to Budweiser.

 Heimowitz has attended the World Series of Poker (WSOP) since 1975 and has won six bracelets:

-Heimowitz is one of only three players, the other two being Phil Hellmuth and Billy Baxter, in World Series of Poker history to have won a bracelet in four different decades.
+Heimowitz is one of only four players, the other three being Phil Hellmuth, Daniel Negreanu and Billy Baxter, in World Series of Poker history to have won a bracelet in four different decades.